CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 The `refine` property specifies the refinement style and is either `REPLACE` or `ADD`.
 The refinement specified applies to all tiles in the tileset.
 This is the same `refine` metadata as described in [3D Tiles](../../specification/README.md).

-#### headCount
+#### rootTilesPerAxis

-The `headCount` property specifies the number of heads in each dimension (x, y, and z, in that order) at tree level 0 as indicated by a three element array containing integers.
-A single root would be indicated by "headCount": [1, 1, 1].
+The `rootTilesPerAxis` property specifies the number of roots in each dimension (x, y, and z, in that order) at tree level 0 as indicated by a three element array containing integers.
+A single root would be indicated by "rootTilesPerAxis": [1, 1, 1].
-A "dual-headed quad tree" or TMS style quadtree, where there are two roots side-by-side along the x dimension, would be indicated by "headCount": [2, 1, 1].
+A "dual-rooted quad tree" or TMS style quadtree, where there are two roots side-by-side along the x dimension, would be indicated by "rootTilesPerAxis": [2, 1, 1].

 #### roots

 The `roots` property describes the first set of subtrees in the tree.
 It is an array where each element holds a [d,x,y,z] key of the subtree that can be requested.
-The this is needed to know where the tree starts for cases where the content starts somewhere down the tree (not at level 0, as can be the case with some tilesets defined in a globe context with a region bounding box) or if some heads are missing.
+The this is needed to know where the tree starts for cases where the content starts somewhere down the tree (not at level 0, as can be the case with some tilesets defined in a globe context with a region bounding box) or if some roots are missing.

-In the example above, the first subtrees that are available on level 0 at each of the available head locations.
+In the example above, the first subtrees that are available on level 0 at each of the available root locations.
 A subtree uri is this d,x,y,z key prepended with the subtree default folder location or `availability/d/x/y/z`.

 #### subtreeLevels